FARHANVA/Heart_Disease_Classifier/README.md

 | K-Nearest Neighbors  | 56.7%    | 0.52     |

 - ✅ Decision Tree gave the best performance.
-- 📉 KNN underperformed, possibly due to lack of feature scaling.
+- 📉 KNN underperformed, possibly due to the lack of feature scaling.

 ---